artemetra/p3-image-experiments/README.md

 # p3-image-experiments
-experiments with PPM P3 images, generation, filters
+Experiments with PPM P3 images, generative art, filters.

+Thanks to [Ferrabacus](https://github.com/ferrabacus/) for the inspiration and the [tutorial!](https://www.youtube.com/watch?v=HGHbcRscFsg)

+# Building

+Each file can is compiled separately using g++